 Be sure to pack several clothing options according to your planned activities.
 If you are going to the mountains, be sure to grab the necessary hiking gear.
 If you are going to a city, be ready to walk a lot during the day, but have something more fashionable for the evening.
 Don’t take uncomfortable shoes with you when you travel.
-You will be limited to so many places to see when your feet are in pain.
+No one likes to travel when your feet are in pain.

 - Lightweight clothing that can be layered

 - Sweater or jacket (depending on the weather)

 - Pants and/or shorts (depending on the season)

 - Scarf (in case you visit a church or get cold)